thephez/docs-platform/docs/tutorials/connecting-to-testnet.md

 ## Overview

 Platform services are provided via a combination of HTTP and gRPC connections to DAPI, and some connections to an Insight API.
 Although one could interact with DAPI by connecting to these directly, or by using [DAPI-client](https://github.com/dashpay/platform/tree/master/packages/js-dapi-client), the easiest approach is to use the [JavaScript Dash SDK](https://github.com/dashpay/platform/tree/master/packages/js-dash-sdk).
-The Dash SDK connects to the testnet by default.

 ## Prerequisites